Apply by: 22 April 2024 | To start: 06 May 2024

-This module gives students the opportunity to examine global supply chains in detail – evaluating issues such as network strategies, supply chain relationships, ethics, sustainability and corporate social responsibility.
+This module gives you the opportunity to examine global supply chains in detail – evaluating issues such as network strategies, supply chain relationships, ethics, sustainability and corporate social responsibility.
 It covers contemporary phenomena such as offshoring, supply chain disruptions, innovation and future challenges whilst applying a variety of theoretical frameworks to relevant, topical and practical global supply chain issues and challenges.
-On completion of this module, the student will have a robust understanding of the challenges associated with the development of strategic global supply chains and be aware of tools and techniques to implement effective and responsible global supply chain management.
+On completion of this module, you will have a robust understanding of the challenges associated with the development of strategic global supply chains and be aware of tools and techniques to implement effective and responsible global supply chain management.

 Strategic Procurement and Supply Management

-This module introduces students to fundamental concepts, tools and techniques in procurement and supply chain management.
+This module introduces you to fundamental concepts, tools and techniques in procurement and supply chain management.
 It places procurement and supply chain management within the wider context of strategic business networks, with a particular focus on the procurement cycle and management of supplier relationships.
 The approach taken to this module is interactive, with a focus on industry case studies and insights from experienced procurement and supply professionals.